• General Enquiries

 What happens to participants who don’t make the top ten finalists?

-Innovators who do not make it to the top ten (10) are encouraged to continue refining their solutions.
-The programme provides some feedback which will prove useful to participants.
-Interested participants are further encouraged to apply for the next edition if they can improve their solutions.
+Innovators who do not progress to the top ten (10) are encouraged to continue refining and strengthening their solutions.
+The programme provides feedback to applicants, offering insights that can support further development and improvement of their ideas.
+Participants are also encouraged to apply for future editions once they have iterated and enhanced their solutions, ensuring they are better positioned for selection and impact.

 Apply Now